 Rites of passage in Hinduism are not mandatory, and vary

-The choice of a favourite deity, an istha devata, stems from the henotheistic view (a term coined by F. Max Müller) that the ultimate reality, cosmic spirit called the Lord,manifests in many forms.
-Finding one's Self means finding the Self within oneself.
+Having a favourite deity, istha devata, is linked to a view that the ultimate reality, cosmic Spirit, manifests in many forms.
+Finding one's Self means finding the Self within oneself first.
 There is that hope for some, if not many, at a certain time, like now . . .

 Hindu festivals are ceremonies that weave individual and social life to dharma, and thus are able to lift some of us higher.
 That is the intent - to lift higher.